drupalprojects/zeropoint/README.txt

 Choose "Suckerfish" to enable support for Suckerfish drop menus.
 NOTE: Go to /admin/build/menu and expand all parents in your primary menu.

-KNOWN ISSUES: In order to avoid Opera's rendering problems, SuckerFish position can be only left.

 INSTALLATION INSTRUCTIONS